How it works

 What happens if I edit a running automation?

-Changes take effect for the next trigger.
-Products currently being processed will complete with the original configuration.
-New products arriving after the edit will use the updated settings.
+Changes take effect for the next products that match.
+Products currently being processed complete with the previous configuration; products evaluated after you save use the new sentence.

 Can I have multiple automations for the same category?